 You may select the best Dremel rotary tool yourself according to your work because each version is different in speed.
 Also, the right Dremel machine and router bits combination produce wonder.

 Before you start your routing tasks, you must ensure that the bits must work separately during any job.
-To make the most out of these bits, I would recommend practicing with different types of Dremel bits.
+I recommend practising with different Dremel bits to make the most out of these bits.
 As a result, you can be able to distinguish them by measuring their work performance.

 Moreover, it would be best if you kept in mind that using these Dremel bits for any work other than their intended tasks may harm the workpiece or the bit itself.